Our Policy

 Dietary Guidelines for Americans

-The National Potato Council recognizes that certain activist voices will be extremely loud during this process and intend to place burdens on potatoes and/or attempt to reclassify America’s favorite vegetable into another category entirely (grains).
-Such efforts have no basis in science, raise costs for consumers, and further burden already-expensive federal nutrition programs with huge new costs.
+consumers, and further burden already-expensive federal nutrition programs with huge new costs.
 Those costly, misleading and unscientific efforts should be rejected by the DGAs and all federal policymakers outright.

 School Breakfast Access for White Potatoes

 For seven years, a bipartisan provision has been included in every fiscal year’s enacted Agriculture Appropriations Bill that prevents USDA from enforcing limitations on potatoes in accessing the school breakfast program.
-While the regulations are being reconsidered, they still propose to limit potatoes in support of other vegetables and do not reflect current science.
+While the regulations were updated in April 2024, they still include confusing limits on how and when potatoes can be offered and served.
+Now,

 Congress has appropriately stepped in and prevented the regulations from being enforced, as they raise costs on the federal government and burden individual school districts in their daily attempts to comply with overly-complicated mandates for school meals.
 Potatoes should be an option for those school meals professionals in constructing school breakfasts that kids will consume.
+This appropriations provision must continue to be maintained and/or updated as school meals regulations evolve.

 Supplemental Nutrition Assistance Program